buildpacks/spec/buildpack.md

 ### Process

 **GIVEN:**
+- A single group of stack buildpack resolved into buildpack implementations as described in [Order Resolution](#order-resolution)
-- An ordered list of buildpack groups resolved into buildpack implementations as described in [Order Resolution](#order-resolution)
+- An ordered list of application buildpack groups resolved into buildpack implementations as described in [Order Resolution](#order-resolution)
 - A directory containing application source code
 - A shell, if needed,

+For each group in the ordered list of application buildpack groups, the stack buildpack group MAY be appended to the begining of the application buildpack group with the stack buildpacks as _optional_ buildpacks in the resulting group.

 For each buildpack in each group in order, the lifecycle MUST execute `/bin/detect`.